mmesh/docs/docs/legal/privacy/privacy-policy.md

 - Provide sufficient information that allows Us to reasonably verify You are the person about whom We collected personal information or an authorized representative

-- Describe Your request with sufficient detail that allows Us to properly understand, evaluate, and respond to it
+- Describe Your Request with sufficient detail that allows Us to properly understand, evaluate, and respond to it

 We cannot respond to Your request or provide You with the required information if we cannot: